LinkedIn Basics

 → Highlight your top three.
 Pin your strongest, most relevant skills at the top of your profile.

 → Update regularly.
-Remove outdated or irrelevant skills as your career changes.
+Remove outdated or irrelevant skills as your career evolves.

 1. List the hard skills that define you